getapp/join_devops_team/README.md

 *   **A chance to make an impact** — your work will contribute directly to our strategy.
 *   **A modern approach to work** — virtual-first work environment, flexible hours, half-day Fridays, and more.

-## What you’ll get:
+## What you´ll receive:

-*   Competitive salary
+* Competitive compensation.
-*   23 days annual holiday, and additional days off for your birthday, 24th & 31st of December
+* 23 days annual holiday, and additional days off for your birthday, 24th & 31st of December.
-*   Private medical and dental care
+* Private Medical and Dental Care.
-*   Life and disability insurance
+* Life and Disability Insurance.
-*   Public transport subsidy
+* Public Transport Subsidy.
-*   Ticket Restaurant card
+* Ticket Restaurant Card.
-*   Childcare vouchers (Ticket Guarderia)
+* Childcare Vouchers (Ticket Guarderia).
+* IncentiFit - annual reimbursement for health-and-wellness-related activities.
-*   Pension scheme
+* Pension Scheme.
+* Tuition Reimbursement.
+* Employee Stock Purchase Plan.
+* Employee Assistance Program.
+* Gartner Gives Charity Match.
+* Relocation Assistance - a specialist to help you with all the appointments and paperwork.

 ## What is Gartner Digital Markets?